 Accommodation Cost: 200$ to 250$ per month

-Medical Cost: around 30$ per month (in case they get the medication from a dispensary)
+Medical Cost: around 30$ per month (in case she gets the medication from a dispensary)

 Insurance Cost: $250 per year